AustrianTradingMachine/xwrpr/README.md

 <br/>

 # **API-Version**
-xtbwrp relies on the API Version 2.5.0
+xwrpr relies on the API Version 2.5.0

 <br/>

 # <span style="color:red">**Caution**</span>
-<span style="color:red">Please consider that xtbwrp is still in Alpha stage and needs more development to run stable and reliant.</span>
+<span style="color:red">Please consider that xwrpr is still in Alpha stage and needs more development to run stable and reliant.</span>

 <br/>